deepin-community/python-pyproj/docs/gotchas.rst

 The reason the `min_confidence` parameter in :meth:`pyproj.crs.CRS.to_epsg` and :meth:`pyproj.crs.CRS.to_authority`
-exists is because you can initialize a CRS in several different methods and some of them do not always coorespond to an EPSG or authortiy code, but it can be close enough.
+exists is because you can initialize a CRS in several different methods and some of them do not always correspond to an EPSG or authortiy code, but it can be close enough.

 For example, if you have a WKT/PROJ string and you use it to create the CRS instance,